gitPratikSingh/Real-time-anomaly-prediction-in-distributed-systems/ML/Readme.txt

 Model 1:
 	AnomalyScoreThreshold = 0.98
-	TP: 3 FP: 33 TN: 2188 FN: 50
 	Avg leadtime 12.0
 	Model accuracy : 95.91 %

 Model 2:
 	AnomalyScoreThreshold = 0.99
-	TP: 52 FP: 2165 TN: 56 FN: 1
 	Avg leadtime 43.77
 	Model accuracy: 4.74 %

 Model 3:
 	AnomalyScoreThreshold = 0.99
-	TP: 53 FP: 2165 TN: 56 FN: 0
 	Avg leadtime 46.45
 	Model accuracy: 4.75 %

 Model 1 seems to be working fine.
-But Model 2 and Model 3 always predict anomaly(very high percentage of False Positives).
-Model 2,3 give anomaly scores close to 1 if not 1.
-I was not able to figure the issue.
+But Model 2 and Model 3 predict anomaly very frequently(very high percentage of False Positives).
+Model 2,3 give anomaly scores close to 1 even for non-anomalous data.

 How the model works:
 1. The models first learns on the training data.
 I enabled the inference/learning mode of spatial pooler and temporary memory during training.